DUNE/dune_plot_style/guidelines.md

 # DUNE plotting guidelines and recommendations

-_Last revision_: March 2023  by Plot Style Guidelines Task Force
+_Last revision_: April 2023  by Plot Style Guidelines Task Force

 ## Introduction
 The following set of guidelines have been devised by a Plot Style Guidelines Task Force,